Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Non-oracular polymorphisms

-The next result shows that non-oracular q-definitions, combined with non-oracular commutativity gadgets, give logspace reductions from $\qCSP$s to $\qCSPno$s.
+The next result shows that non-oracular q-definitions, combined with non-oracular commutativity gadgets, give logspace reductions from $\qCSP$ to $\qnoCSP$.

-\begin{proposition} Let $\rel A$ be a $\sigma$-structure and let $\rel B$ be a $\rho$-structure having the same domain (but potentially distinct signatures $\sigma$ and $\rho$), and suppose that \begin{itemize} \item $\rel A$ has a non-oracular commutativity gadget, and \item for every $R\in\rho$, there exists a non-oracular q-definition for $\rel A$ and $R^\B$. \end{itemize} Then $\qCSP(\rel B)$ reduces to $\qCSPno(\rel A)$ in logspace. \end{proposition} \begin{proof} For every symbol $R\in\rho$ of some arity $r$, let $\rel G_R$ be a non-oracular q-definition for $\rel A$ and $R^{\rel B}$ (with its distinguished vertices $g_1,\dots,g_r$).
+\begin{proposition} Let $\rel A$ be a $\sigma$-structure and let $\rel B$ be a $\rho$-structure having the same domain (but potentially distinct signatures $\sigma$ and $\rho$), and suppose that \begin{itemize} \item $\rel A$ has a non-oracular commutativity gadget, and \item $\A$ q-no-defines $\B$. \end{itemize} Then $\qCSP(\rel B)$ reduces to $\qnoCSP(\rel A)$ in logspace. \end{proposition} \begin{proof} For every symbol $R\in\rho$ of some arity $r$, let $\GG_R$ be a non-oracular q-definition for $\rel A$ and $R^{\rel B}$ (with its distinguished vertices $g_1,\dots,g_r$).
 Let also $\rel H$ be a non-oracular commutativity gadget for $\rel A$ with its distinguished vertices $u,v$.